MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -ReportingCriticalFailureTimeOut

-Specifies the number of minutes before a detection in the critically failed state changes to the additional action state or the cleared state.
+Specifies the number of minutes that Windows Defender waits before reporting a critical failure (detections in the critically failed state change to the additional action state or the cleared state).

 A valid value is an integer from 0 to 4294967295.
+The value 0 disables the timeout.

 ```yaml
 Type: UInt32